 Almost immediately after the fall of Trebizond to the Ottomans, many Greeks fled to Constantinople, to Iberia in Georgia, and to the inland of Pontus.
 Churches were turned into mosques, the palaces of the Comnenos rulers were taken over and became the home of the new Turkic rulers, and the remaining Greek population was forced to live outside of the city in close proximity to the church of Saint Sophia.2 The Greeks were also banned from crossing the walls and entering into the city.

 The church of Saint Sophia, Trebizond

 This general persecution of the Christian Greek population of Trebizond was to continue until the Tanzimat reforms which were implemented during the period 1839-1876.
-A series of reforms in 1856 known as the Hatt-ı Hümayun, promised full legal equality for citizens of all religions.
-The Greeks were finally able to conduct their day to day lives as equals, and in the coming decades they were to benefit from their hard work.
+A series of reforms in 1856 known as the Hatt-ı Hümayun promised full legal equality for citizens of all religions.
+The Greeks were finally able to conduct their day to day lives as equals, and in the coming decades benefited from it.

 The Trabzon Museum, built in the early 1900's by Greek banker Konstantinos Theofylaktos.

 By the beginning of the 20th century, the Greeks of Pontus owned buildings and assets of enormous wealth.
 They owned 37 formal philanthropic and cultural foundations, 1047 schools (primary and pre-secondary), 10 secondary schools (comprising 1236 teachers and professors, and 75,953 students), 22 monasteries and 1139 churches under the direction of 1459 priests.4 Much of this wealth was centered around Trebizond.